NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk1Mod1.md

 Node.js allows JavaScript to be run outside of the browser.
 That means that we can use JavaScript to run programs on your local machine, on servers, and in development stacks of all types.
 One of those programs is **npm**, which helps us install packages and manage 'dependencies' (external code upon which our project depends).

 #### EXERCISE 9
-1. Install the latest 'stable' version of Node.js from their website.
+1. Install the latest 'stable' version of Node.js from their website. *Note: Windows users will need to restart after installation.*
 2. To make sure that you've installed node correctly, type `node -v` into your CLI.
 3. If you get an output that looks like `v4.0.0`, you're on the right track
 4. npm comes packaged with Node.js, so you should also be able to type `npm -v` to get a version number for your npm installation.